-As a way to try to immerse ourselves into the Cuban lifestyle, get a good feel for the country, and experience home-cooked meals, we decided to stay in casa particulares (homestays) during our recent travels in Cuba.
-In the city of Cienfuegos, we stayed at El Patio Andalú, which was not only home to an awesome couple, but home to the Flamenco Cultural Center as well.
+As a way to try to immerse ourselves into the Cuban lifestyle, get a good feel for the country, and experience home-cooked meals, we decided to stay in casa particulares (homestays) when we were travelling in Cuba.
+Not to mention, staying in casas really helped with our Cuba budget.

-Of all the things we thought we would experience during our travels in Cuba, Spanish Flamenco culture was not one of them!
+Of all the things we thought we would experience while backpacking Cuba, Spanish Flamenco culture was not one of them!

-(Check out the quick video below of the Flamenco dancing)
+(Don’t miss the quick video at the end of the Flamenco dancing)